Russia registers virus vaccine, Putin’s daughter given it

 Putin emphasized that the vaccine underwent the necessary tests and has proven efficient, offering a lasting immunity from the coronavirus.
 However, scientists at home and abroad have been sounding the alarm that the rush to start using the vaccine before Phase 3 trials — which normally last for months and involve thousands of people — could backfire.

-Speaking at a government meeting Tuesday, Putin emphasized that the vaccine has undergone proper testing and proven safe to use.
+Speaking at a government meeting Tuesday, Putin said that the vaccine has undergone proper testing and is safe.

 “I would like to repeat that it has passed all the necessary tests,” he said.
 “The most important thing is to ensure full safety of using the vaccine and its efficiency.”

-The Russian leader added that one of his two daughters has received two shots of the vaccine and is feeling well.
+The Russian leader added that one of his two adult daughters has received two shots of the vaccine.
 “She has taken part in the experiment,” Putin said.

 Putin said that his daughter had a temperature of 38 degrees Celsius (100.4 Fahrenheit) on the day of the first vaccine injection, and then it dropped to just over 37 degrees (98.6 Fahrenheit) on the following day.
 After the second shot she again had a slight increase in temperature, but then it was all over.